 When you think of market gaps, you would often assume that they’re only for big businesses that can afford to explore and exploit these opportunities.

-However, that’s not always the case.
-Even small businesses can find gaps in the market if they know where to look and how to take advantage of them.
-After all, market gaps are opportunities to serve a need that’s not being filled.
+However, that's not always the case.
+Even small businesses can find untapped market opportunities and potential gaps if they know where to look and how to use user insights and market landscape knowledge effectively.

 What does a gap in the market mean?